kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ![uSDR-PICO FFT](Pict1.png)

 This project is a QSD/QSE Software Defined HF Transceiver (SDR), 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.
-I strongly recommend you to take a look there before trying to follow this one.
+I recommend you to take a look there before trying to follow this one.

 My intention was to include a waterfall or panadapter to the Arjan's uSDR-pico project, for this, I included an ILI9341 240x320 2.4" TFT display without touch, and also, changed the software to generate the waterfall.